Cheppers/robo-template-task/README.md

 -----

 1. Run `cd some-where` (Something like "~/Documents/Composer/vendor")
-1. Run `composer create-project --verbose --stability=dev cheppers/robo-template-task my-vendor/robo-my-action`
+1. Run `composer create-project --stability=dev cheppers/robo-template-task my-vendor/robo-my-action`

    The `my-vendor` and the `robo-my-action` are custom names, so you can choice whatever you want, but the project name (robo-my-action) should be prefixed with `robo-`.